 How Does Your Garden Grow?

 Plant some seeds that grow in summer, such as grass or flower seeds, in a patch of dirt outside or in a pot to keep inside.
 This is a fun project for toddlers who love to shovel, pour water, and get messy!
 At the same time they’re building fine motor skills (as they use their fingers and hands) and learning important science concepts as they watch their plants grow.

 Try the Classic Shell Game

 You’ll need a plastic cup and a small toy.
-Show your grandchild the toy, then set it down and cover it slowly with the cup.
+Show the child the toy, then set it down and cover it slowly with the cup.
 See if he picks up the cup to find the toy.
-Once your grandchild has mastered this game with one cup, try it with two cups and later, with three cups.
+Once the child has mastered this game with one cup, try it with two cups and later, with three cups.
 This is a very challenging concept for toddlers to master so it’s important to be patient.
-Soon enough, your grandchild will have no trouble at all locating the toy.
+Soon enough, the child will have no trouble at all locating the toy.
 This kind of activity builds thinking skills and hand-eye coordination.

 Take Out Some Tubes

-Wash out an empty plastic spice container and show your grandchild how you can drop a few pieces of cereal inside.
-Offer it to your grandchild and watch as she tries to figure out how to get the cereal out.
+Wash out an empty plastic spice container and show the child how you can drop a few pieces of cereal inside.
+Offer it to the child and watch as she tries to figure out how to get the cereal out.
 She may shake it or drop it, but eventually, she will pour them out onto the high chair tray, a plate, or her hand.
 This type of activity builds problem-solving skills.